tveronesi/imdbinfo/CONTRIBUTING.md

 Thank you for your interest in contributing!
 To keep things organized and maintain high quality, please follow the guidelines below.

+We welcome meaningful contributions that improve the codebase, documentation, or features.
+Please note that pull requests containing only formatting or cosmetic changes, with no substantial improvement, may not be accepted.
+If you want to help, consider addressing open issues, fixing bugs, or adding features.
+All contributions must follow our code of conduct and be reviewed for quality and purpose.

 ---

 ## 📌 Workflow